HOME

 More details on the differences between Sauna and CFD programs are given here.

-At the present time, you cannot import data from AutoCAD, Pro-E, etc. Although importing CAD data seems like a great idea, there are many practical limitations.
+At the present time, you cannot import data from AutoCAD, SolidWorks, etc. Although importing CAD data seems like a great idea, there are many practical limitations.
 CAD models tend to have too much dimensional information and not enough physical data.
 For example, a solids model of a molded plastic part can be quite complicated due to draft angles, blends, etc. But in a thermal model it isn't critical to know every dimension, particularly for materials with low thermal conductivity.
 If every detail is included, the model might take days to calculate but the answer won't be much better than a simplified model.

 On the other hand, CAD models frequently lack the necessary properties such as thermal conductivity, specific heat and emissivity.
 This is particularly true for circuit boards.